 - (1) Administrative Bulletins: The Board and the Department may, from time to time, issue advisories to interpret, implement, and provide guidance to charter schools. - (2) Waivers: The Board may waive provisions of 603 CMR 1.00 for good cause.
-Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00.
+Upon written request from If a charter applicant or charter school board of trustees makes a written request for a waiver, the Board may waive the applicability of one or more provisions of 603 CMR 1.00.
 These waivers shall be granted only under circumstances the Board deems exceptional and such waivers shall be granted only to the extent allowed by law.
-All such requests from the charter applicant or a board of trustees must: - (a) be in writing, signed by the waiver applicant; - (b) specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies; - (c) include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and - (d) be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.
+All such requests from the charter applicant or a board of trustees must: - (a) be in writing, signed by the waiver applicant; - (b) specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies and the specific reason why a waiver is sought; - (c) include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and - (d) be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.